Lakeview Drive

-The Lakeview Drive (also known as North Shore Road and the Road to Nowhere) is a 6.5 mi road, split in two segments, located along the north shore of Fontana Lake, wholly within the Great Smoky Mountains National Park.
+Lakeview Drive (also known as North Shore Road and the Road to Nowhere) is a 6.5 mi road in North Carolina, split in two segments, located along the north shore of Fontana Lake, wholly within the Great Smoky Mountains National Park.
 The scenic road, which was never completed, features an unused road tunnel and connects to various hiking and horse riding trails in the area.